We think global, but act local

 Exclusion from school leaves young people vulnerable research suggests formal school exclusions are higher among those who most need the support of an inclusive, mainstream learning ecosystem.
 Young people often feel excluded in other ways in our constantly changing world, with mental ill health, isolation and loneliness on the rise.

-We want to strengthen inclusion by creating a system that is responsive to the needs of all children to give them the support their need to thrive in the world and shape a better future.
+We want to strengthen inclusion by creating a system that is responsive to the needs of all children to give them the support they need to thrive in the world and shape a better future.

 Teachers & leaders as agents of change